thenexthub/Codira/docs/OwnershipManifesto.md

 all polymorphic property and subscript accesses, so it needs to happen.
-However, this ABI change can be done without actually taking the step of allowing co-routine-style accessors to be defined in Swift.
+However, this ABI change can be done without actually taking the step of allowing co-routine-style accessors to be defined in Codira.
 The important step is just ensuring that the ABI we've settled on is good enough for co-routines in the future.